 4 Facts About the Dandenong Ranges

-1. A brief geography of the Dandenong Ranges
+Geography of the Dandenong Ranges

 As described above, these mountain ranges are located just east of Melbourne, Australia, with the tallest mountain, Mount Dandenong rising to 633 metres.
-The Dandenong Ranges mainly consist of low rolling hills and steeply weathered valleys covered with thick temperate rainforest, predominantly made up of tall Mountain Ash trees and dense ferny undergrowth.
+The Dandenong Ranges mainly consists of low rolling hills and steeply weathered valleys covered with thick temperate rainforest, predominantly made up of tall Mountain Ash trees and dense ferny undergrowth.

 The Ranges fall within a cool, climate region with daily average temperatures of 26.6°C in Summer, 20.4°C in Autumn or Fall, 14°C in Winter, and 19°C in Spring.
 It is unusual to see snow in the Ranges.
 Although, one or two snowfalls can fall once or twice a year at the higher ranges and during the coldest months of the year when frigid air moves across the southwestern parts of the state of Victoria.